Natalie Mendelssohn

 I started riding at the age of 4 after I went to a fair where I sat on a tiny pony called Polo.
 I was hooked.
 My passion for horses grew with each ride and with a non-horsey family it was a big step getting my first horse at 14.
 I was extremely lucky to find such a perfect first horse who taught me a huge amount and allowed me to quickly progress to competing in dressage, lower level show-jumping and hunter trials.
 With each new horse that came along I learnt an awful lot.
 Some proved a real challenge mentally and physically and I soon realised the importance of having a strong partnership and bond with the horse in order to enjoy them and reach ones goals.

-My dressage ambitions developed further in 2013 when I owned a quirky, but very talented, KWPN 8 year old gelding by JAZZ who gave me a taste of what it would be like to move on up the levels.
+My dressage ambitions developed further in 2013 when I owned a quirky, but very talented, KWPN gelding by Jazz who gave me a taste of what it would be like to move on up the levels.

-Whether I am bringing on a youngster or schooling a more advanced horse towards its next affiliated Medium competition or working on the half steps for the higher levels, my goal is to work with the horse to help them use their strengths and overcome their weaknesses.
+Whether I am bringing on a youngster, schooling a more advanced horse towards its next advanced competition, my goal is to work with the horse to help them use their strengths and overcome their weaknesses.
 I enjoy working with all types of horses from all backgrounds from warmbloods to chunky cobs.
 I strongly believe every horse can do dressage.

 Book a Lesson